dsi-clinic/2025-winter-data-and-democracy/src/utils/utils_README.md

 - `clean.py`: Module for processing and sorting CSV files
 - `prompts.py`: Module containing Claude API prompts for data extraction

 Each module can be run independently or as part of the full pipeline.
-See the main README.md for usage instructions.